Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions: Experimental Approach and Results

-To understand the flow mechanisms behind the stable side-by-side arrangement and the high-efficiency slightly-staggered arrangement particle image velocimetry (PIV) measurements are paired with the leader and follower's time-varying forces.
+To understand the flow mechanisms behind the stable side-by-side formation particle image velocimetry (PIV) measurements are employed.

 Figure \ref{fig:sidebysidewakes}A presents the vorticity shed from the leader and follower at the stable side-by-side equilibrium at a dimensionless time of $t^* = t/T = 0.5$ where the foils are pitching away from each other.
 The forming clockwise vortex of the follower and counterclockwise vortex of the leader mutually induce each other in a way that slows their downstream advection.
 These vortices then pair with their counter-rotating counterparts shed a half cycle later.
 The pairs mutually induce away from the symmetry line between the foils, leading to momentum jets behind the foils that deflect away from the symmetry line.
 The deflected jet and vortex pairing mechanism were first observed in \cite{quinn2014unsteady} and later in subsequent work \cite{Bao2017}.

-The cross-stream stability of the side-by-side arrangement is mediated by a balance of the wake-induced forces from the deflected jet and the quasi-steady forces, that is, the body-body flow interaction between the foils, which has been established in \cite{kurt2019swimming}.
-Furthermore, studies examining the interaction of two side-by-side \textit{undulatory} swimmers have also observed deflected wake interactions albeit with a less pronounced deflection \cite{baldwin2021unsteady}.
-In fact, for some cases of undulatory swimmers very little if any jet deflection is noticeable \cite{Wagenhoffer2021,Dong2007} indicating that the lift forces mediating the stable equilibria may be quite weak in some cases as observed in \cite{Wagenhoffer2021}.
+The cross-stream stability of the side-by-side formation is mediated by a balance of the wake-induced forces from the deflected jet and the quasi-steady forces, that is, the body-body flow interaction between the foils, which has been established in \cite{kurt2019swimming,han2023revealing}.

-It has already been established in \cite{Mivehchi2021} that the thrust increase with decreasing separation distance between the side-by-side leader and follower foils originates from an increase in the added mass thrust of the two foils, which dominates the thrust production of pitching foils \cite{moored2019inviscid,Floryan2017}.
-The increase in added mass and influence of the shedding vortices from the interacting foils also increase the power, though, not quite as much as the thrust giving rise to a small increase in efficiency as the foils get closer to each other \cite{Mivehchi2021}.